lnsy-dev/lnsy-dev.github.io/_posts/2025-04-24-project-xanadu.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Project%20Xanadu)

-Like The Mother of All Demos, Project Xanadu remains the cornerstone of what I think about computation.
-I know the marketing guys are promising VR AI NFT Crypto Utopias, but computers are still really only good at storing and retrieving data.
-Organizing and thinking about data is still hard for humans, just like it is for LLM's.
+Like The Mother of All Demos, Project Xanadu remains the cornerstone of my thoughts on computation.
+Although marketing teams promise VR, AI, NFT, and Crypto Utopias, computers are still primarily effective at storing and retrieving data.
+Organizing and thinking about data remain challenging for humans, just as they do for LLMs.